Improving Uncertainty Quantification of Variance Networks by Tree-Structured Learning: Experiment of Aleatory Uncertainty

 \subsection{Data and Settings}

 \textbf{Datasets.} We collect 17 datasets of regression tasks from the UCI Machine Learning Repository \cite{Dua:2019}.
 The sample sizes range from 10,000 to 287,999, and the feature dimensions range from 4 to 276.
 In some datasets, the categorical variables are also included.
+These datasets are extensive and representative, and include some large-scale ones, making the experimental conclusions more convincing.
 For every dataset, we have a short name and a full name.
 The information of these datasets is detailed in Table \ref{dataset_info}.

 \textbf{Evaluation Settings.} For each dataset, we randomly select 80\% of the data for training and the rest for testing.
 With different randomness seeds, this splitting is done five times if the sample size is less than 100,000 and 1 time otherwise (the last four datasets in Table \ref{dataset_info}, for reducing computational burden).
 For every method, the evaluation metrics are averaged over these training/testing splits.
 During the training of all neural network models, we choose 20\% from the training set as the validation set for early stopping, set the batch size to 64, set the maximum number of epochs to 1,000, and optimize using Adam \cite{kingma2014adam} with the learning rate 0.01.
 All continuous variables and the label are normalized to have sample mean 0 and sample variance 1.
 Categorical variables are converted to one-hot encodings.